socialsoftware/business-logic-consistency-models/README.md

 The system allows testing the interleaving of functionalities execution in a deterministic context, such that it is possible to evaluate the resulting behavior.

+The description of the examples for Transactional Causal Consistency are in [Transactional Causal Consistent Microservices Simulator](https://doi.org/10.1007/978-3-031-35260-7_4).

 ## Run Using Docker

 ### Technology Requirements